-This museum is dedicated to museum learning at all ages.
-A team of early childhood educators designs fun, age-appropriate exhibitions and resources from infants to eight years old.
+This DC museum is dedicated to museum learning for all ages.
+A team of early childhood educators designs fun, age-appropriate exhibitions and resources for infants to eight years old.

 11. The White House Visitor Center

 Play a game where you have to guess who ordered various plates of food on display.
-Watch a film about the process of the presidency in the U.S., and read letters written to past presidents from children.
+Watch a film about the U.S. presidential process and read letters written to past presidents from children.

-Rated for ages eight and up accompanied by an adult, this museum is a very important piece of our nation’s history.
+Rated for kids ages eight and up, this museum is a very important piece of U.S. history when accompanied by an adult.

-Daniel’s Story is a permanent exhibit at the museum that tells the Holocaust experience through a child’s point of view.
-Children can write messages to other visitors at the end of the exhibit to explain what they learned and how it affected them.
+Daniel’s Story is a permanent exhibit at the museum that tells the Holocaust experience from a child’s point of view.
+Children can write messages to other visitors at the exhibit’s end to explain what they learned and how it affected them.

 An exhibition for teens and young adults takes them through an interactive component that follows the Holocaust victim’s accounts through World War II.
-These harrowing tales are real-life events that are told through the victim’s accounts.
+These harrowing tales are real-life historical events told through the victim’s accounts.